Geo-CEG/docker-geoserver/README.md

 bad form.
 Okay, point taken.
 It works for me this way though.
 It's really easy to split them apart into two containers by copying this Dockerfile.
 I've done it.

+There is a tomcat-users.xml file where you can specify a password.
+Edit it to change passwords.
+I also put in a context.xml file with 192.168.x.x access allowed to the manager app;
+by default it's only accessible from localhost.
+Edit it if you are not in a 192.168 network.

 # Some useful commands

 ## Build and tag (-t) as geoceg/geoserver